alex391/QuickRead/README.md

 # QuickRead

-A way to read faster than normal [subvocalization](https://en.wikipedia.org/wiki/Subvocalization).
+An Android app that helps you read faster by guiding you through the text one word at a time.
 Similar to the app Spreeder, or Kindle's Word Runner

 ## Demo